tprrt/blog/content/2020-09-08_busybox-chrt-dissection.rst

                         "r--fobi:f--robi:o--rfbi:b--rfoi:i--rfob"
         );

-If the (-m) is set then the min and max valid priorities for each scheduling policies are shown and the command is existed:
+If the (-m) is set then the min and max valid priorities for each scheduling policies are shown and the command exits:

 .. code-block:: c